String Quartet No. 6 (Dvořák)

 Antonín Dvořák composed his String Quartet No. 6 in A minor, B. 40 Op.
 12, in November and December 1873, finishing it on 5 December.
 He later revised it, but at this stage left the work unfinished.
-After a reconstruction by Jarmil Burghauser, with minimal additions, a first recording was made by the Prager Streichquartett, for Deutsche Grammophon, in March and April 1977.
+After a reconstruction by Jarmil Burghauser, with minimal additions, a first recording was made by the Prague String Quartet, for Deutsche Grammophon, in March and April 1977.

 Background

 The original version of Dvořák's string quartet B.40 was in one continuous movement.
 On revising it, probably in 1874, Dvořák began to split the music into the conventional four movements, removing one section, the Andante appassionato B. 40a, completely.
 He did not complete the task.
 For its first recording in 1977, Jarmil Burghauser found that certain passages were missing, but was able to use analogous portions from elsewhere in the piece.
 This process is detailed in the sleeve notes of the CD recording and summarised below.
 The quartet received its performance premiere on 9 October 1990, in Prague, by the Kocian Quartet.